 The country’s ideal year-round climatic conditions make it an attractive destination, where patients can combine treatment with a holiday, and recovery with relaxation.
 The majority of medical tourists come from the UK, Germany, the Netherlands, Russia and the Middle East and most seek either dental or cosmetic procedures.
 However, increasing numbers now visit Cyprus for fertility treatment, while the island is gaining a reputation for other specialist procedures.

 Investment in both medical and wellness tourism continues to be a serious opportunity for investors, as this sector has been earmarked by the government as one with immense development potential with growing demand from European tourists.
-According to the state's strategic report, the development of wellness centres should be considered an integral element of future new resorts or added to existing assets in a bid to upgrade and enhance their value proposition.
+According to the state’s strategic report, the development of wellness centres should be considered an integral element of future new resorts or added to existing assets in a bid to upgrade and enhance their value proposition.
+This is also highlighted through TourInvest, a specialised unit operating under the auspices of Cyprus’ investment promotion agency Invest Cyprus, and aimed at promoting tourism-related investment opportunities on the island.

-Medical Research and Education Hub
+Medical Research and Education

 Over the past three decades, Cyprus has made highly commendable achievements in the fields of medical research and innovation.
 Pioneering research work has been undertaken at the Cyprus Institute of Neurology and Genetics, which developed a ground-breaking, non-invasive prenatal test for Down Syndrome.
 And in 2017, doctors at the Institute discovered a genetic mutation, which is common only in Cypriot families, that is responsible for most cases of hereditary breast and ovarian cancers on the island.
 Research in the biomedical field has also had a remarkable increase, especially in the field of genetic diseases, hereditary cancer and biotechnology.
 These ambitious research projects, funded by both local and foreign sources, but mostly through the EU, resulted in data and new knowledge benefitting both the local and international community.